hcd24/EvalAI/docs/source/glossary.md

 ### Participant

 A member of the team competing against other teams for any particular challenge.
 It is a form of representing a user.
-A user can participate in many challenges, hence for each challenge, its participant entry will be different.
+A user can participate in many challenges, hence for each challenge its participant entry will be different.

 ### Participant Team